 Robert E. Webber (1865 – 1947) is a violin maker and an expert repairer in Milwaukee, Wisconsin.
 Webber was born in 1865 in Germany where he learned his woodworking skills under his father’s training who creates carriages.
 He received formal training in violin making later before he migrated to the United States in 1888.
 There he started his violin workshop in Milwaukee, Wisconsin where he remained until the age of 82 and died in 1947.

-This 3/4 German Violin in the 1900s is one of the many Strad copies in the Animato Strings.
-Antonio Stradivari is a world-renowned Italian violin maker who was said to have brought the craft of violin-making into its highest pitch of perfection.
-His violin creations became some of the world’s most expensive violins.
+This Strad Model violin was made around 1930 in the "Conservatory" of Saxony, Germany.
+Antonio Stradivari is a renowned Italian violin maker who was said to have brought the craft of violin-making into its highest pitch of perfection.